To provide you with the best experience, cookies are used on this site. Find out more here.

 Opened in 1996, the Port Howard Museum is part of the Falkland Islands Museum and National Trust.
 Situated alongside Port Howard Lodge in the centre of the settlement, the distinctive semi-circular Nissan Hut houses a collection of 1982 war…

-7. Add Jubilee Villas to your Itinerary
+20. Add Port Harriet Nature Reserve to your Itinerary

 East Falkland